 Elephant in the Living Room: What would happen if Homestar and Marzipan got married and had kids?
 Also, none of the characters think it strange for the two to be together, despite their two completely different personalities.

-The King of Town will eat extreme quantities of things like eggs, butter, and deodorant, but hates peas and "whatsit".
+The King of Town will eat extreme quantities of things like eggs, butter, rolls of toilet paper, and deodorant, but hates peas and "whatsit".
 Strong Mad will eat nails, rocks, computers and The Cheats.

 At one point, Strong Mad is actually seen eating bandwidth from a wire hooked to a group of computer towers.
 And it acted like helium, while actual helium had no effect on him when he tried it earlier.